CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

-Since this example does not contain any sort of hierarchy the `parentCounts` and `parentIds` are not included and `instancesLength` just equals the tile's `batchLength`.
+Since this example does not contain any sort of hierarchy, the `parentCounts` and `parentIds` are not included, and `instancesLength` just equals the tile's `batchLength`.

 A `classId` of 0 indicates a "Lamp" instance, 1 indicates a "Car" instance, and 2 indicates a "Tree" instance.